Small business financial reporting – doing your BAS right

 Work out what business financial reports and statements your business requires and make use of a small business accounting software that can help you to produce these regularly.

 This is a very simple and time saving method not only for preparing your accounts but also for producing your BAS – especially if you do it yourself.
 You can also lodge your BAS directly from some accounting programs.
 Cashflow Manager allows you to lodge your BAS with the ATO using the Standard Business Reporting language (SBR).
-The video below shows you how to do this within the program.

 If you hire someone to help you with your BAS, accounting software will save you a lot of money as it will save your agent a lot of time.
 Which brings us to our next point…